Best instant pot lentil soup

 Make sure the carrots and potatoes are on the smaller side, and are the same size.
 We want to be able to fit them on our spoon.

 Always make sure to rinse your red lentils.
 I love using a whole one pound bag.
-Add in your lentils, put the lid on and cook on high pressure for four minutes.

-Yes!
-This freezes extremely well.
-It can last in the freezer for about 3-6 months.
 Just thaw it out in the fridge the night before you want to cook it.

 More vegan instant pot recipes